Martian-Engineering/urbit-gob/readme.md

     clan                : determines the ship class of a @p value

+    clanpoint           : determines the ship class of an int-encoded point

     sein                : determines the parent of a @p value

+    seinpoint           : determines the parent of an int-encoded point

     eqpatq              : performs an equality comparison on @q values